-- Every student has unique goals and backgrounds, and we tailor the program to best suit each student's individual needs.
+- Every student has unique goals and backgrounds, and we tailor the program to best suit each student’s individual needs.
 Students must complete 90 credit hours, many of which may accrue through research.
-Typical curricula can be found on our curriculum page.
+Some sample curricula can be found on our curriculum page.

 - Can I transfer credits from another program?

 - The UF Graduate School determines on a case by case basis whether to accept a particular course for transfer.
 Typically, this is based on the applicability of the course to the Marketing Ph.D. program.
 No more than 30 credit hours may be transferred from a masters program and no more than 45 total credits may be transferred from any program.
 Additionally, students must have received a B grade in any class they wish to transfer.

 - How many students are in the Ph.D. program?